zaiisao/Documentation/en/Agora Platform/manage_projects.md

 title: Manage Projects
 description:
 platform: All Platforms
-updatedAt: Tue Sep 17 2019 07:59:36 GMT+0800 (CST)
+updatedAt: Tue Oct 22 2019 06:19:23 GMT+0800 (CST)
 ---
 # Manage Projects
-This page shows how to create and manage projects in Dashboard.
+This page shows how to create and manage projects in Console.

 > The administrator and engineers have access to the **Project Management** page.